 - Details for undergraduate courses

-- Level 1 core unit in the Engineering Science major sequence
+- Level 1 core unit in the Engineering Science; Automation and Robotics major sequences

 - The area of knowledge for this unit is Mathematical and Physical Sciences

 - Fundamentals of Materials Engineering introduces students to the basic principles, structures and properties of engineering materials.
 The unit also covers: failure modes of materials; corrosion and degradation behaviour of materials; recycling of materials and sustainability in the context of recycle and reuse; and the impact of materials failure on society and the environment.